Street of Crocodiles

-Street of Crocodiles is a 21-minute-long stop-motion animation short subject directed and produced by the Brothers Quay and released in 1986.
+Street of Crocodiles is a 21-minute-long British stop-motion animation short subject directed and produced by the Brothers Quay and released in 1986.

 "The Street of Crocodiles" was originally a short story written by Bruno Schulz, from a story collection published under that title in English translation.
 Rather than literally representing the childhood memoirs of Schulz, the animators used the story's mood and psychological undertones as inspiration for their own creation.

 Plot

-A man closes up a lecture hall; he spits into a box and snips the string holding a gaunt puppet.
+A man (caretaker) closes up a lecture hall; he spits into a box and snips the string holding a gaunt puppet.

 Released, the puppet warily explores the darkened rooms about him.
 The desolate ambience and haunting musical score are meant to convey a sense of isolation and futility.
 As the short continues, the mute protagonist explores a realm of what are described by the directors as "mechanical realities and manufactured pleasures".

 As the protagonist chooses to join this world, the camera slowly reveals how unfulfilling the surroundings actually are.